python/devguide/setup.rst

 Getting Set Up
 ==============

+These instructions cover how to get a source checkout and a compiled version of the CPython interpreter (CPython is the version of Python available from http://www.python.org/).
+It will also tell you how to set up various code editors.
+Finally, this document also gives an overview of the directory structure of a CPython checkout.

 .. contents::

 Checking out the code
 ----------------------

-One should always work from a checkout of the Python source code.
+One should always work from a checkout of the CPython source code.
 While it may be tempting to work from the downloaded copy you already have installed on your machine, it is very likely that you will be working from out-of-date code as the Python core developers are constantly updating and fixing things in their :abbr:`VCS (Version Control System)`.
 It also means you will have better tool support through the VCS as it will provide a diff tool, etc.

-To get a read-only checkout of Python's source, you need to checkout the source code.
+To get a read-only checkout of CPython's source, you need to checkout the source code.
 Python development is tracked using svn_.
 To get a read-only checkout of the in-development branch of Python (core developers should read XXX for a read-write checkout), run::